brianhelba/zipfile-deflate64/README.md

 Recent versions of Microsoft Windows Explorer
 [use DEFLATE64 compression when creating ZIP files larger than 2GB](https://github.com/dotnet/runtime/issues/17802#issuecomment-231808916).
-With the ubiquity of Windows and the ease of using "Sent to compressed folder", a majority of newly-created large ZIP files are use DEFLATE64 compression.
+With the ubiquity of Windows and the ease of using "Sent to compressed folder", a majority of newly-created large ZIP files use DEFLATE64 compression.

 However, **support for DEFLATE64 in the open-source ecosystem is awful**!
 Most ZIP libraries have declined to implement DEFLATE64,